-The bill prohibits Monroe County from establishing an anchoring limitation area until the county approves, permits, and opens a specified number of new moorings for public use within 1 mile of the Key West Bight City Dock and within the Key West Garrison Bight Mooring Field.
+The bill designates Monroe County as an anchoring limitation area within which a vessel may be anchored for a maximum of 90 days.
+This anchoring limitation area is not effective until the county approves, permits, and opens at least 250 new moorings for public use within 1 mile of the Key West Bight City Dock and at least 50 moorings within the Key West Garrison Bight Mooring Field.
 The bill requires FWC to designate the area within 1 mile of the Key West Bight City Dock as a priority for the investigation and removal of derelict vessels until the county approves, permits, and opens the new moorings.